leonardothibes/express-decorator-validation/README.md

 express-decorator-validation
 ============================

-Decorator based validation to use in [Express](https://expressjs.com) routes.
+Decorator based validation for use in [Express](https://expressjs.com) routes.

 Getting started
 ---------------